 - HIS 113 Survey of Western Civilization I. A survey of political, economic, social, religious, intellectual, and aesthetic elements in the background of present-day Western civilizations from the beginning of historic times through the Renaissance and Reformation.
 Fall. - HIS 123 Survey of Western Civilization II.
 A survey of the rise of modern nations, the Enlightenment, the era of revolution, the emergence of the modern world, the emerging nationalism, the import of democratic and totalitarian idealogies, and the present world.
-Winter. - HIS 213 United States to 1877.
+Winter.

+- HIS 203 American History Survey.
+A one semester survey of American history.
+Must be taken with HIS 123 to satisfy A.A. requirements.
+This combination recommended for students seeking teacher certification.
+Fall. - HIS 213 United States to 1877.
 A survey of American history from colonization through the Civil War and Reconstruction with emphasis on the European heritage, political, economic, and social conditions during the colonial period, the American Revolution, emergence of democracy, westward expansion, rise of sectionalism, and the Civil War.
-Fall.

-- HIS 223 United States, 1877 to Present.
+Fall. - HIS 223 United States, 1877 to Present.
 Post-Civil War political, economical, social, and diplomatic developments; the emergence of the United States as a leading industrial power; and the rise to world leadership.
 Winter. - HIS 212 Hebrew History I. History of ancient Israel from the creation to the fall of the Judean monarchy as revealed in the books of Genesis through II Chronicles.
-Same as BIB 212.
-Fall. - HIS 222 Hebrew History II.
+Same as BIB 212. - HIS 222 Hebrew History II.
 Poetic and prophetic literature as revealed in the books of Ezra through Malachi.
 Special attention given to the historical setting of each book.
 Same as BIB 222.
-Winter. - HIS 242 Current History.
+Winter - HIS 242 Current History.
 A study of national and international current events promoting responsible citizenship in one's own country and the world.
 Emphasis on background and interpretation of current affairs.
 The student employs periodicals and newspapers, making class reports upon findings.
-Alternate years, Winter 1982.
+Alternate years, Fall 1984.